grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 As DTOs tend to bundle data, creating them might be a significant effort as there might sometimes be lots of fields we would need to initialize in each test.
 I summarized my advice on dealing with this as the priority-ordered list below:

-1. Limit the reach of your DTOs in production code.
+1. Limit the reach of your DTOs in the production code.
 As a rule of thumb, the less types and methods know about them, the better.
 1. Use constrained non-determinism if you don't need specific data in DTOs for your current Statement.
 1. Use patterns such as factory methods or builders to hide away the complexity and provide some good default values for the parts you don't care about.